eteohx/Kaggle_RealOrNot/README.md

 # Kaggle_RealOrNot Submission

-* Pre-processed data made up of Twitter tweets
+* Pre-processed data consisting of Twitter tweets
 * Represented words as GloVe vectors
 * Train an SVM model was to predict whether a tweet represented a real disaster or not
 * Accuracy of 78%